Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

  - Option 2: Follow steps in [6.1.
 Create sample project](#61-create-sample-project) to create the sample project.

 ## 6.1.
 Create sample project
-This project is build on top of [05-resource-server-validate-audience], The following steps will change [05-resource-server-validate-audience] into [06-resource-server-check-permission-by-scp].
+This project is build on top of [05-resource-server-validate-audience], the following steps will change [05-resource-server-validate-audience] into [06-resource-server-check-permission-by-scp].
-0

 ### 6.1.1.
 Java class

 #### 6.1.1.1 Update WebSecurityConfiguration.java